 Your treatment preferences

 As with any cancer, prognosis and long-term survival can vary greatly from person to person.
 Every person is unique and treatment and prognosis is structured around your needs.
-Prompt medical attention and aggressive therapy are important for the best prognosis.
+Prompt medical care and aggressive therapy are important for the best outcomes.
 Continuous follow-up care is vital for a person diagnosed with osteosarcoma.
 Side effects of radiation and chemotherapy, including second cancers, can happen in survivors.

 Key points about osteosarcoma